-8.11 PSF Estimation
+6.11 PSF Estimation

-8.11.1 Single CCD PSF Estimation
+6.11.1 Single CCD PSF Estimation

-Single CCD PSF estimation needs to be run in both Alert Production and in in Data Release Processing.
+Single CCD PSF estimation needs to be run in both Alert Production and in Data Release Processing.
 In Alert Production it will be the final PSF model for both direct and difference image measurement.
 In Data Release Processing, it will be used as an initial bootstrapping step to start off image characterization.
-We do not intend to include chromatic effects in the PSF at the single CCD estimation phase.
+We do not expect to require inclusion of chromatic effects in the PSF at the single CCD estimation phase.

 The first step is to select a set of suitable stars to use as PSF exemplars.
-This can be done by finding clusters in second moment space.
-In production, we expect that an external catalog with PSF candidates that have been show to be non-varying and isolated will produce better results.
+In production, we expect that an external catalog with PSF candidates that have been shown to be non-varying and isolated will produce the most repeatable results.